Understanding religion as child abuse

 Attacking truth

 There is another reason why irrational ideologies will always lead to the abuse and cruelty toward children.
 Children, naturally, are highly rational, observant, and very curious little souls.
-As the parent models the behavior for the child, they will pick up on all the confusing inconsistencies begot by irrational beliefs.
+As the parent models the behaviour for the child, they will pick up on all the confusing inconsistencies begot by irrational beliefs.
 Like little spawns of Socrates, they can only respond to this confusion by asking those endless little questions.
 Quite irritating if you’re trying to maintain a false belief system.

 When the truth is revealed to us by our own children, the only way to secure ourselves in our made up world of answers is to attack the child and force him or her to stop revealing a truth we do not wish to acknowledge.